-- Apply for payments including Jobseeker's Payment, Working Family Payment and Maternity/Paternity/Parents Benefit - Close your Jobseeker's Claim; - Request a Jobseeker's Holiday; - Submit your weekly part-time jobseeker declaration - Advise the department you have changed address - View your current and historic payments and request a statement of payments made to you by the DSP if required. - View a statement of your PRSI contribution record and request a copy if required. - Find out if you are eligible to receive Treatment Benefits - Learn about the services available to help you find work, upskill, retrain or return to education.
+- Apply for payments including Jobseeker's Payment, Working Family Payment, and Maternity/Paternity/Parent's Benefit. - Close your Jobseeker's Claim. - Request a Jobseeker's Holiday. - Submit your weekly part-time Jobseeker declaration. - Advise the Department you have changed address. - View your current and historic payments and request a statement of payments made to you by the DSP if required. - View a statement of your PRSI contribution record and request a copy if required. - Find out if you are eligible to receive Treatment Benefits. - Learn about the online Employment Support services available to help you find work, upskill, retrain, or return to education.

-To access services on MyWelfare ,ie you need a MyGovID account.
+To access services on MyWelfare.ie, you need a MyGovID account.
 MyGovID is a single account that gives you safe, online access to a range of Irish Government services.
 This means you only have to sign up once and remember one password.

-To create a basic account you just need an email address and password and it only takes 2 minutes: With a basic account you can apply for certain services and access www.jobsireland.ie to search for jobs.
+To create a basic account, you just need an email address and password, and it only takes 2 minutes.
+With a basic account you can apply for certain services and access www.jobsireland.ie to search for jobs.
 A verified MyGovID account lets you access the full range of MyWelfare.ie services, as well as other Government online services.